MetaCell/geppetto-meta/geppetto-ui/src/components/connectivity-viewer/README.md

 # Connectivity

-Connectivity provides different ways to visualize connections between model entities.
+Visualize connections between model entities.

 The way information is displayed is controlled via the layout prop.
 Currently, four layouts are supported: matrix, force, hive and chord.